panda-re/panda/panda/docs/manual.md

 parameters can be passed in other registers.

 If the plugin has processed the hypercall, it should return `true`.
-This prevents the regular CPUID/MCR code from running.
-This prevents register clobbering and allows hypercalls to return values to the guest.
-It also allows detecting whether a hypercall is processed by more than one plugins.
+On x86, this prevents the regular CPUID code from running to avoid clobbering of register.
+This allows hypercalls to return values to the guest.
+It also allows detecting when a hypercall is processed by more than one plugins (possible conflict of magic values).
+More importantly, an analyzed binary can't directly use the CPUID instrucion to probe whether it runs inside a PANDA VM.
+On ARM, the return value of callbacks is not currently used.
+However, the MCR instruction with p7 as target should result in a nop.
+This means that the state of the processor shouldn't change and any values returned to the guest through r0, r1 will not be clobbered.

 PANDA has modified translate.c to make CPUID/MCR instructions end translation blocks.
 This is useful e.g. for dynamically turning on LLVM and enabling heavyweight instrumentation at at a specific point in execution.

+**ARM support for PANDA hypercalls has not been thoroughly tested.
+If you have sucessfully used it, please submit a PR to remove this warning.**

 **Signature**:
 ```C